Plan self-service site creation in SharePoint Server

 There are several ways to allow users to create their own sites, while still maintaining some control over your environment.
 Consider which of the following methods will work best for your organization.

 Self-Service Site Creation Self-Service Site Creation enables users to create site collections under the /sites path (or other path you specify) within a particular web application.
 This method is best used when you want to allow groups or communities to create sites.
 This method also works well if you are hosting sites and want to allow users to create sites without waiting for a complicated process.
 The create a site user interface can be customized or replaced with a custom form that includes all of the information you might need to integrate with a billing system or to track custom metadata about the site at creation time.
 This method does not work well when large numbers of users need access to multiple sites.
 Because Self-Service Site Creation creates site collections, which have separate permissions, users need to be added uniquely to different site collections.
 If you use subsites instead, the users can be inherited from the parent site in the site collection.
+For more information, see Configure self-service site creation in SharePoint Server 2019.

 Self-Service Site Creation can also be configured to create sites instead of site collections.
 When enabled, users can create a new site quickly and easily from their personal site.
 Clicking the new site link from the Sites page creates a new site.
 The site is created by using the Team Site template and will have separate permissions.
 The site creator can add additional users to the new site.